 In its sixth year, TRAM Track is an eight-week program that helps researchers delve into and understand their customers, explore the problems their customers have and figure out how they can match these to the solutions they’re working on.

-This year, we’ve welcomed teams from four faculties and two biomedical institutes, including our first team from the Monash Institute of Pharmaceutical Science.
+This year, we’ve welcomed teams from three faculties and two biomedical institutes, including our first team from the Monash Institute of Pharmaceutical Science.
 Each team will work to understand their own pathway to having maximum impact with their research using proven entrepreneurial frameworks.

 TRAM’s Program Manager, Andrew Rowse, said he was thrilled by the calibre of teams that applied this year and their enthusiasm for impact.
 “We’ve got quite possibly our strongest and most exciting range of teams ever.
 With the new teams, a new space and a new TRAM crew, we can’t wait to see what will be accomplished over the coming weeks and months.”